-Your college major search isnt as hard as most premeds believe and when calculating grades your major can influence your overall grade point average.
+Your college major search isn't as hard as most premeds believe and when calculating grades your major can influence your overall grade point average.

-You are going to put a lot of thought into choosing a major, but dont let it overwhelm you.
+You are going to put a lot of thought into choosing a major, but don't let it overwhelm you.
 Some of you may arrive at school never having to decide on a major because you already know what academic area you want to pursue.

-Be completely clueless about their choice of a major, but as a pre-med I have advice:
+While others will be completely clueless about their choice of a major, but as a pre-med I have advice:

 Choose a course of study you enjoy and will be motivated to excel in!

 Nowadays medical school admissions officers are not solely interested in the applicant who only studied science.
 Medicine demands physicians who are well-rounded, intelligent, and who engaged in a diverse array of academics and extracurricular activities.

 At no point should you feel pressured to choose a science or math discipline because you believe it will give you a better chance at getting into medical school.

 Every major is fair-game while in undergrad, but the caveat is you must still complete the four courses required for medical school entry.